Structural Relaxation of Materials with Spin-Orbit Coupling: Analytical Forces in Spin-Current DFT: Results and Discussion

-The Caesium triiodide orthorhombic (space group Pmcn) molecular crystal is depicted in figure \ref{fig:crystals}(b) with four Cs and twelve I atoms in the unit cell.
-The I$_3$ bonded atoms show a small asymmetry (nominally $~$0.196 \AA) with a nearest neighbour (NN) I-I length of 2.842 and a second NN length of about 3.038 at -160 $^\circ$C.\cite{runsink1972refinement} The asymmetry may be effectively tuned by external stimuli, such as temperature or pressure.\cite{poreba2022investigating} Experimental, as well as our calculated structural parameters are summarized in Table \ref{CsI3_struct}.
-The experimental, SR PBE and SR PBE0 Cs-I bond lengths are 3.7086, 3.846 and 3.796 \AA.
-Unlike for purely I bonds, the Cs-I bond length is shortened by SOC.
-With PBE0, and in a DFT formulation, the shortening is negligeable, but becomes -0.003 \AA \ in an SCDFT formulation.
-The I-I NN bond is lengthened by 0.011 in a DFT formulation and 0.013 in an SCDFT formulation.
-The second NN I-I lengthening is 0.020 with DFT and 0.012 with SCDFT.
-Overall, due to the Cs-I shortening, the volume is contracted by 2.020 {\AA$^3$} (1.790 with PBE) through SOC in a DFT formulation.
-The figure is more than doubled to 4.357 {\AA$^3$} with an SCDFT formulation, slightly improving the agreement against the experiment.
+The structure of the CsI$_3$ orthorhombic (space group P$mcn$) crystal is depicted in Fig. \ref{fig:crystals} B) with four Cs and twelve I atoms in the unit cell.
+The crystal exhibits linear I$_3$ molecules characterized by a small asymmetry in terms of the two I-I bond lengths, with a shorter one of 2.842 \AA{} and a longer one of 3.038 \AA{} at -160 $^\circ$C.\cite{runsink1972refinement} The asymmetry may be effectively tuned by external stimuli, such as temperature or pressure.\cite{poreba2022investigating} Low temperature (113 K) experimental structural data are reported in Table \ref{CsI3_struct}, along with our optimized theoretical structural parameters.
+The hybrid PBE0 xc functional is used here both in a DFT and SCDFT framework.
+Absolute values are reported from the scalar relativistic (SR) calculation.
+The effect of SOC, $\Delta_\text{SOC}$, is highlighted in the last two columns.

+The effect of SOC on the structure of this crystal is more articulated than it was on the I$_2$ molecular crystal.
+Indeed, while SOC still induces the elongation of I-I bonds, it shortens Cs-I interactions, particularly so within an SCDFT description including SOC-induced spin-current densities.
+This results in an overall volume contraction by 2.020 {\AA$^3$} from DFT and 4.357 {\AA$^3$} from SCDFT (corresponding to a volume contraction of about 0.6\% with respect to the SR calculation).
+SOC is also found to contract the structure anisotropically, with the largest contraction occurring along the {\bf a} lattice parameter.
+This is consistent with {\bf a} being a crystallographic direction with no I-I bond components: indeed, I-I bonds are rather oriented in the {\bf bc} plane, as shown in Fig. \ref{fig:crystals} B).